PuruVJ/puruvjdev2/src/blog/move-to-css-modules-from-styled-components.md

 ## CSS injected by JS

 All of this CSS still lives in the JavaScript, and is only applied when JS is evaluated by the browser, and I'm pretty sure you know of this, <mark>JavaScript is HEAVY!!!</mark>.
-It takes quite some power to parse it, and its heavy on main thread.
+It takes quite some CPU power to parse it, and it's heavy on main thread.
 Our HTML being rendered by JS itself is pushing the limit, but rendering CSS using JS too?
 That's way too much load on the browser.

 Browsers have become amazingly efficient at parsing JS as well as rendering HTML and CSS, all in parallel.
 But JavaScript doing all the work, well, browsers still aren't that efficient at it(For good reason).